 Oftentimes when this story is discussed it is from the perspective of its historicity.
 Did it actually happen as recorded?
 Was it actually a more localized event?
 Was it adopted and modified from other ancient near eastern cultures?
 Or is it just a myth invented by bronze age camel herders to keep the rabble in line?

 I have opinions and/or beliefs concerning the historicity of the flood.
 But they are irrelevant to this article.
 And they would be distracting from what I am trying to do here.
 I will say this though.
 I do believe that the Scriptures are inspired by God, including this passage.
 And I do believe that they are useful in instructing us in the life that God has called us to (2 Tim.
 3:16-17).
 And that includes this passage as well.

 I do not believe that the lesson(s) to learn from this account are concerned with how you get animals from all over the world to the ark.
-How you load enough food to feed them for a year.
+How do you load enough food to feed them for a year?
 Or where the water came from to cover Mt.
-Everest under 45 feel of water.
+Everest under 45 feet of water?
 Those are interesting questions that I have spent way too much time trying to answer.
 But, for this article, they are irrelevant.

 The Story in Brief